 A spring tree care plan is extremely important to make sure your tree thrives in during the growing season.
 Below you will find what spring tree care you should be performing from March-May.

 Trees in the forest have an abundance of nutrients because of the delicate forest environment that has evolved over millions of years.
 The trees in our yards; however, are a whole other story.
-Trees in urban and suburban environments face high-stress conditions like low moisture availability, compaction, physical damage, and construction.
-Plus as we rake away leaves, twigs, and fall bark, we remove nutrients that would have naturally decomposed, feeding the roots.
+Trees in urban and suburban environments face several high-stress conditions, such as low moisture availability, soil compaction, physical damage, and construction.
+Plus, as we rake away leaves, twigs, and fall bark, we remove nutrients that would have naturally decomposed, feeding the roots.

-When faced with these conditions trees will not reach their full landscape potential, have a shorter lifespan, and will be more susceptible to insects and diseases.
-To combat this you must invest in a tree maintenance program that mitigates these high-stress conditions.
+When faced with these conditions, trees will not reach their full landscape potential.
+They will have a shorter lifespan and become more susceptible to insects and diseases.
+To combat this, invest in a maintenance program.
 Other than regular trimming, fertilization one of the best tree maintenance efforts you can do.

-The cool moist weather of spring creates a perfect breeding ground for fungal diseases.
+The cool, moist weather of spring creates a perfect breeding ground for fungal diseases.
 Invest in preventive fungicide sprays to keep your trees from being infected.
-Once trees are infected with a tree fungus the infection cannot be cured, only suppressed which is why prevention is key when it comes to fungi.
+Once trees are infected with a tree fungus, the infection cannot be cured.
+It can only suppressed – which is why prevention is key when it comes to fungi.